Mississippi State University builds EcoCAR 2 UI with Storyboard.

 Take a car and make it friendlier to the environment, but retain the safety, performance and styling levels that customers have come to expect.
 This was the mission of MSU students privileged to participate in the EcoCAR 2 challenge, a three-year collegiate engineering competition that provides university students hands-on experience with re-engineering a car to improve it’s environmental impact.

 As part of the redesign, the MSU team was also tasked with modernizing the center stack with a new infotainment system.
-In-car Human Machine Interfaces (HMIs) have become increasingly prevalent in modern vehicles, and designing and developing them are made easier with intelligent and intuitive software tools and hardware.
-The students were given a Freescale i.MX6 series hardware platform and the necessary electronics and screen to develop and deploy a media-rich infotainment system.
+In-car human machine interfaces (HMIs) have become increasingly prevalent in modern vehicles, and designing and developing them are made easier with intelligent and intuitive software tools and hardware.
+The students were given a Freescale https://www.cranksoftware.com/partners/nxp and the necessary electronics and screen to develop and deploy a media-rich infotainment system.

 MSU used a vehicle platform prototyping board from Freescale running Yocto Linux.
-Using Crank Storyboard Suite, they built a stunning technologically advanced center stack, which now artfully displays GPS, air control, radio, MP3, and major systems’ status on an impressive 13-inch touch-screen.
+Using Crank Storyboard, they built a technologically advanced center stack, which now artfully displays GPS, air control, radio, MP3, and major systems’ status on an impressive 13-inch touch screen.
 Communication between the infotainment system and the car allows users to interact with a 3D animation of the car on the screen to get diagnostic information and control vehicle systems.
 For example, tapping a window on the car animation rolls down the corresponding window of the car.

 As a result of all their hard work and collaboration, MSU won the Freescale Innovation Award in the EcoCAR 2 competition for delivering an impressive center stack modification, the fit and finish of the GUI, and the integrated mobile applications.

 This exciting project showcases how an innovative and talented design team armed with Crank Storyboard is an award-winning combination.